imclarenpow/326-proj10-playing-partitions/README.md

 `# WIN`<br>
 `# LOSE`<br>
 `# DRAW`<br>
-indicating the outcome of the game from the starting position for the first player assuming that both players are trying to win if possible.<br>
+Indicating the outcome of the game from the starting position for the first player assuming that both players are trying to win if possible.<br>
 Example<br>
 `Input:`<br>
 `2 1`<br>